April 5, 2021

 // URL session that doesn't cache. let urlSession = URLSession(configuration: URLSessionConfiguration.ephemeral) let task = urlSession.dataTask(with: imageUrl) { imageData, response, error in DispatchQueue.main.async { // Handle client errors if let error = error { self.HandleClientConnectionError(error: error) return } // Handle server errors guard let httpResponse = response as?
 HTTPURLResponse, (200...299).contains(httpResponse.statusCode) else { self.HandleServerError(response: response!) return } self.AddImageToView(imageData: imageData!) } } task.resume()

-Connection succeeds with certificate pinning:
+Connection succeeds with SSL pinning in iOS:

-Connection fails due to certificate pinning:
+Connection fails due to SLL pinning in iOS:

 How to circumvent Info.plist certificate pinning in iOS applications